1st Devonshire Engineers: Territorial Force

-World War I
+First World War

 Mobilisation

 On the outbreak of war in August 1914, the fortress engineers moved to their war stations in the coastal defences, the Devonshire Fortress Engineers coming under the command of South Western Coast Defences HQ at Devonport, Plymouth.
 Shortly afterwards, the men of the TF were invited to volunteer for Overseas Service and WO instructions were issued to form those men who had only signed up for Home Service into reserve or 2nd Line units.
 The titles of these 2nd Line units were the same as the original, but distinguished by a '2/' prefix.
 They absorbed most of the recruits that flooded in, and in many cases themselves went on active service later.

 In December 1914 the 1/1st Devonshire (Works) Co sailed to Gibraltar to relieve a Regular RE company there.
 In the Spring of 1915 it was relieved by 1/2nd Devonshire (Works) Co.
 The 1/1st Devonshire then moved to the Western Front and joined the British Expeditionary Force (BEF).
 It served on the Somme in 1916.
 The 1/2nd Devonshire was in turn relieved by another TF company in November 1916 and embarked again for service with the BEF on 17 March 1917.
 The 1/4th Dorset (EL) Company was also sent to Gibraltar in April 1915 to replace a Regular company.

 When the TF companies of the RE received numbers in February 1917, they were assigned as follows: